 top of page

-Plants for Butterflies and Moths
+Supporting Butterflies and Moths

-Butterfly and moth populations need 1) flowers that provide nectar and 2) foodplants for caterpillars.
+Butterfly and moth populations need 1) suitable habitats, 2) flowers that provide nectar and 3) foodplants for caterpillars.
 There are lots of flowering plants that provide plentiful nectar that is accessible to butterflies and moths, but individual butterfly and moth species have different preferences, and covering the flying season from early spring to late autumn is important, so it is good to grow a variety of plants.
 We offer over one hundred plant varieties that produce flowers attractive to butterflies and moths that are also suited to our local soils (or can be planted in a pot), so you can choose the colour, size and style that you want for your garden – check our butterfly- and moth-friendly plants out here and take a look at our year-round flowering blog.

 That said, there are a few superstar plants that merit a special mention…